 Use the stairwells in the Future Space responsibly.
-Do not jump, run or skip steps on the stairwells.
+Do not jump, run, or skip steps on the stairwells.
 Also, do not hang on or touch any exposed pipes or railings.
-These behaviors could break the Future.
+These behaviors could break the Future Space.
 Do not lean over the second story landing.

-- Use the main stairwell to go up and down to rooms 20 and 21. - There is no food or drink allowed in the Future.
-Please eat lunch in the cafeteria or in the hallways. - Do not jump, play or climb on the stage when it is set up in the Future. - Treat the Future with respect and do your part to help keep it clean and maintain its beauty.
+- Use the main stairwell to go up and down to rooms 20 and 21. - There is no food or drink allowed in the Future Space.
+All students are required to eat lunch in the cafeteria/theatre space. - Do not jump, play or climb on the stage or any performance pieces when it is set up in the Future.
+Do not play with props left out by the Theatre Department. - Treat the Future with respect and do your part to help keep it clean and maintain its beauty and its dual use as a classroom and performance space.